 How long do hay nets last?

 It depends on quality and use.
 Low-cost nets might only last a few months.
-High-end nets from brands like Hay Chix or Ezehay can last multiple years.
+High-end nets from brands like Hay Chix, Texas Haynet or NAGBags to name a few, can last multiple years.

 Which is better, knotted or knotless?